UDN

 3. bNetOwner is true if the top owner of the Actor is the PlayerController owned by the current client.

-Variable replication.
 Actor variables that describe aspects of the game state which are important to clients can be "replicated".
 That is, whenever the value of the variable changes on the server side, the server sends the client the updated value.
-(The variable may have changed on client side too - in which case the new value will overwrite it.)
+The variable may have changed on client side too - in which case the new value will overwrite it.
 Variable replication conditions are specified in the Replication{} block of an UnrealScript class.

 To give a concrete example, consider the case where you are a client in a network game.
-You see two opponents running toward you, shooting at you, and you hear their shots.
+You see two opponents running towards you, shooting at you, and you hear their shots.
 Since all of the game state is being maintained on the server rather than on your machine, why can you see and hear those things happening?

 • You can see the opponents because the server has recognized that the opponents are relevant to you (i.e. they are visible) and the server is currently replicating those Actors to you.
 Thus, you (the client) have a local copy of those two player Actors who are running after you.

 • You can see that the opponents are running toward you because the server is replicating their Location and Velocity properties to you.
-Between Location updates from the server, your client simulates the movement of the opponents locally. * You can hear their gunshots because the server is replicating the ClientHearSound function to you.
-The ClientHearSound function is called for a PlayerPawn whenever the server determines that the PlayerPawn hears a sound.
+Between Location updates from the server, your client simulates the movement of the opponents locally.

 So, by this point, the low-level mechanisms by which Unreal multiplayer games operate should be clear.
 The server is updating the game state and making all of the big game decisions.
 The server is replicating some Actors to clients.
 The server is replicating some variables to clients.
 And, the server is replicating some function calls to clients.

 It should also be clear that not all Actors need to be replicated.
 For example, if an Actor is halfway across the level and way out of your sight, you don't need to waste bandwidth sending updates about it.
 Also, all variables don't need to be updated.
-For example, the variables that the server uses to make AI decisions don't need to be sent to clients; the clients only need to know about their display variables, animation variables, and physics variables.
+For example, the variables that the server uses to make AI decisions don't need to be sent to clients; the clients only need to know about their display variables, animation variables and physics variables.
 Also, most functions executed on the server shouldn't be replicated.
 Only the function calls that result in the client seeing or hearing something need to be replicated.
-So, in all, the server contains a huge amount of data, and only a small fraction of it matters to the client--the ones which affect things the player sees, hears, or feels.
+So, in all, the server contains a huge amount of data, and only a small fraction of it matters to the client - the ones which affect things the player sees, hears or feels.

-Thus, the logical question is, "How does the Unreal engine know what Actors, variables, and function calls need to replicated?"
+Thus, the next logical question is, "How does the Unreal engine know what Actors, variables, and function calls need to replicated?"

 The answer is, the programmer who writes a script for an actor is responsible for determining what variables and functions, in that script, need to be replicated.
-And, he is responsible for writing a little piece of code called a "replication statement", in that script, to tell the Unreal engine what needs to be replicated under what conditions.
+And, he is responsible for writing a little piece of code called a "replication statement", in that script, to tell the Unreal Engine what needs to be replicated under what conditions.
 For a real-world example, consider some of the things defined in the Actor class.

 • The Location variable (a vector) contains the Actor's location.
 The server is responsible for maintaining the location, so the server needs to send that to clients.
 So the replication condition basically says "Replicate this if I am the server".

 • The Mesh variable (an object reference) references the mesh that should be rendered for the actor.
-The server needs to send that to clients, but it only needs to be sent if the Actor is being rendered as a mesh, i.e. if the Actor's DrawType is DT_Mesh .
-So the replication condition basically says "Replicate this if I am the server and the DrawType is DT_Mesh ".
+The server needs to send that to clients, but it only needs to be sent if the Actor is being rendered as a mesh, i.e. if the Actor's DrawType is DT_Mesh.
+So the replication condition basically says "Replicate this if I am the server and the DrawType is DT_Mesh.

-• In the PlayerPawn class, there are a bunch of boolean variables that define keypresses and button presses, such as bFire and bJump.
+• In the PlayerPawn class, there are a bunch of boolean variables that define key presses and button presses, such as bFire and bJump.
 These are generated on the client side (where the input happens), and the server needs to know about them.
 So the replication condition basically says "Replicate this if I am a client".

 • In the PlayerController class, there is a ClientHearSound function that tells the player that he or she hears a sound.
 It's called on the server but, of course the sound needs be heard by the actual person playing the game, who is on the client side.
 So the replication condition for this function might be "Replicate this if I am the server".

 From the above examples, several things should be apparent.
-First of all, every variable and function that might be replicated needs to have a "replication condition" attached to it, that is, an expression which evaluates to True of False, depending on whether the thing needs to be replicated.
+First of all, every variable and function that might be replicated needs to have a "replication condition" attached to it, that is, an expression which evaluates to true or false, depending on whether the thing needs to be replicated.
 Second, these replication conditions need to be two-way: the server needs to be able to replicate variables and functions to the client, and the client needs to be able to replicate them to the server.
 Third, these "replication conditions" can be complex, such as "Replicate this if I'm the server and this is the first time this Actor is being replicated across the network."

 Therefore, we need a general-purpose way of expressing (complex) conditions under which variables and functions should be replicated.
 What is the best way to express these conditions?
-We looked at all of the options, and concluded that UnrealScript--which is already a very powerful language for authoring classes, variables, and code--would be a perfect tool for writing replication conditions.
+We looked at all of the options, and concluded that UnrealScript, which is already a very powerful language for authoring classes, variables, and code, would be a perfect tool for writing replication conditions.

 It's valid for a class to not contain a replication statement; this simply means that the class doesn't define any new variables or functions that need to be replicated.
 In fact, most classes do not need replication statements because most of the "interesting" variables that affect display are defined in the Actor class, and are only modified by subclasses.
-In Unreal, we have about 500 classes, and only about 10 of them need replication statements.

 Here is an example of the UnrealScript syntax for the replication statement, enclosed by a replication {} block.
 This is taken from the PlayerReplicationInfo class: